the-container-store/docker-keepalived/README.md

 ## TCS Notes

+First note is that we're on the "stable" branch and not master.
+The TeamCity build is set up to reflect this.

 TeamCity build is located in SRE > Envoy > Keepalived Image Build and Push.
 The image tag for the build/push is set as a job parameter so make sure to update that before running.
 The image is built from the "image" directory and pushed to [containerstore/keepalived @DockerHub](https://cloud.docker.com/u/containerstore/repository/docker/containerstore/keepalived).
 After that the version numbers can be specified in the Terraform vars for each workspace.
 After updating the Terraform var, taint and apply the "update_envoy_keepalived" null_resource and the containers will be updated with zero downtime.

 ## Quick start